The Big Fail

 10. Charles Marohn – Founder and president of Strong Towns, a news and commentary website and a popular portal for advocacy on issues of planning.
 Marohn authored Thoughts on Building Strong Towns, volumes 1 and 2, and A World Class Transportation System.

 11. Richard Florida – One of the world’s most visible urbanists.
 Richard Florida authored The Rise of the Creative Class and, most recently, The New Urban Crisis.
-Serves as a university professor and director of cities at the Martin Prosperity Institute at the University of Toronto.
+He serves as a university professor and director of cities at the Martin Prosperity Institute at the University of Toronto.

 13. Donald Shoup – Distinguished research professor in the Department of Urban Planning at the University of California, Los Angeles.
 Author of The High Cost of Free Parking, which has succeeded in launching a new approach to parking policy, as a fundamental aspect of planning and land use regulations, in communities around the country.